fossabot/cleverpush-wordpress-plugin/readme.txt

 CleverPush lets you send browser push notifications to your users in the simplest way possible.

 == Description ==
 Installing the CleverPush plugin will automatically insert the CleverPush code into your WordPress site.
+It will also give you the possibility to create a notification when publishing a new post.
+Another great thing is completely automated re-targeting for WooCommerce.

 What is CleverPush?

 CleverPush lets you send browser push notifications to your users in the simplest way possible.

 == Installation ==
-Extract the zip file and just drop the contents in the wp-content/plugins/ directory of your WordPress installation and then activate the Plugin from Plugins page.
+Extract the zip file and just drop the contents in the wp-content/plugins/ directory of your WordPress installation and then activate the Plugin from the Plugins page.

 == Frequently Asked Questions ==
-= I can't see any code added to my header or footer when I view my page source = Your theme needs to have the header and footer actions in place before the `</head>` and before the `</body>`

-= If I use this plugin, do I need to enter any other code on my website? = No, this plugin is sufficient by itself
+= I have activated the plugin but the confirmation prompt is now shown = Please enter your API keys in the plugin's settings and select a channel.
+If no channel is available, you need to create one at cleverpush.com

 == ChangeLog ==